 Mural on Panmure Street, Newstead

 Mount Alexander Shire Council is commissioning a bold new mural for the refurbished Panmure Street public toilets in Newstead.
-We're looking for an artist to create a vibrant wrap‑around artwork that deters graffiti and brings local stories to life.
+Artist, designer and researcher Kirsten Moegerlein will respond to the theme ‘Caring for the River’ and work with Newstead Landcare to develop her mural concept.

 The project